Conformalised data synthesis: Conformalised data synthesis

 \subsection{Implications for data generation}

-Inspired by the innovative conformal clustering work presented in~\cite{Cherubin2015} (\Cref{sec:conformalClustering}), our novel conformal data synthesis algorithm relies on the confidence of feature space regions to generate high-quality data points reliably.
-By limiting synthesis to the high-confidence regions, we statistically guarantee the generated data’s quality to a user-specified significance level $\epsilon$.
-Consequently, unlike traditional synthetic data generation techniques (\Cref{sec:relatedWork}), our conformal synthesis algorithm models a \emph{selective distribution} of the original dataset.
+Inspired by the innovative conformal clustering work summarised in \Cref{sec:conformalClustering}, our novel conformal data synthesis algorithm relies on the confidence of feature space regions to generate synthetic datasets.
+Consequently, unlike traditional synthetic data generation techniques (\Cref{sec:relatedWork}), our conformal synthesis algorithm models a confidence-aware distribution of the original dataset in the feature space.

+With traditional Conformal Prediction (CP), the significance level $\epsilon$ provides a statistically guaranteed error rate.
+Consequently, it directly regulates the trade-off between two opposing desires: low error rates and informative (i.e., narrow) prediction sets (\Cref{sec:cpBasics}).
+A common approach for optimising $\epsilon$ is via the elbow method heuristic~\cite{Jung2021}, identifying the point of diminishing return on improved set sizes at the cost of more frequent prediction errors (\Cref{fig:epsilonTradeoffCp}).
+For conformal synthesis, $\epsilon$ instead acts as a threshold to identify the high-confidence feature space regions from which samples are synthesised.
+However, it provides only limited guarantees due to the extension to data generation, discussed further in \Cref{sec:proposedAlgorithm}.
+Nonetheless, we assume and empirically investigate a close relationship between $\epsilon$ and the overall prediction performance on synthesised datasets in \Cref{sec:results}.
+Therefore, we must reinterpret the (approximated) $\epsilon$ trade off in the context of data generation.

+Our synthesis priority is to identify the high-confidence feature space regions, e.g., to support Deep Learning training.
+Consequently, an error is interpreted as the exclusion of `representative' synthetic samples.
+Intuitively, the smaller $\epsilon$ is, the wider the confidence regions must become to increase the likelihood of `representative' samples being included.
+However, the trade off is the inclusion of `unrepresentative' samples, reducing the synthetic dataset's effectiveness for model training (\Cref{fig:epsilonTradeoffSynthesis}).
+Similarly to traditional CP, we must balance the two desires by carefully optimising $\epsilon$.\@ Note that because we cannot directly measure the rate of excluding `unrepresentative' samples, we assume a close relationship between excluding `unrepresentative' samples and a model's improved performance after training on the synthesised data.
+Therefore, we propose using the model's performance curve to identify $\epsilon$ via the elbow method to optimise downstream model performance, investigated in depth in \Cref{sec:toyDatasetSignificanceLevel}.